Alpha backgrounds in the AMoRE-Pilot experiment: Modeling spectra

 \subsection{Background in the ROI from surface contamination}

 Degraded $\alpha$ events from the crystal and Vikuti surfaces contribute to the continuum that extends down to the ROI region but they can be distinguished from 0$\nu\beta\beta$ events by the particle identification selection requirements described in Sect.~\ref{sec:3}.
-However, it is possible that $\beta$/$\gamma$ events are produced by the surface radioactive contamination.
-Therefore, we estimated the background contributions in the 3.024$\sim$3.044~MeV ROI that is produced by the surface $\alpha$ contamination.
-Figure~\ref{fig:bginROI} shows the simulated $\beta$/$\gamma$ energy spectra for each crystal that were obtained from the $\alpha$ modeling that was described in the previous section.
+However, it is possible that $\beta$/$\gamma$ events are produced by the radioactive surface contamination as well.
+Therefore, we estimated the background contributions in the 3.024$\sim$3.044~MeV ROI, which are produced by the surface contamination.
+Figure~\ref{fig:bginROI} shows the simulated $\beta$/$\gamma$ energy spectra for each crystal that were obtained from the $\alpha$ modeling, which was described in the previous section.
 The background in the ROI due to the surface contamination is from the same isotopes as the internal contamination, i.e, $^{208}$Tl in T2 sub-chain and $^{214}$Bi in U3 sub-chain. $^{208}$Tl decay can be rejected by vetoing 30 minutes after the 6.2~MeV $\alpha$ precursor as in the case of internal contamination~\cite{luqman2017}.
 However, in the surface contamination case, the precursor $\alpha$ often does not give energy of 6.2~MeV, which results in lower veto efficiency.
 Other $\gamma$ emissions with $\sim$3~MeV energy come from the $^{214}$Bi decay in the $^{226}$Ra--$^{210}$Pb decay chain.
-As shown in Fig.~\ref{fig:bginROI}, the ROI background level that is produced by the surface contamination is found to be (2.60$\pm$0.03)$\times10^{-2}$~counts/keV/kg/yr~(ckky) for single-hit events averaged for all six detectors, and the total background level in the ROI from both of internal and surface contaminations is found to be (3.70$\pm$0.04)$\times10^{-2}$~ckky.
-The background levels averaged for the five detectors, excluding C2 are estimated to be (2.22$\pm$0.03)$\times10^{-2}$~ckky and (6.67$\pm$0.49)$\times10^{-4}$~ckky in the ROI for the surface and internal contributions, respectively.
-The background level estimated for the surface contamination is higher than that of the AMoRE-II goal due to the smaller number of detectors in the setup that makes lower anti-compton cuts efficiency, an effective tool to reduce background in multi-detector arrays.
+As shown in Fig.~\ref{fig:bginROI}, the ROI background level that is produced by the surface contamination is found to be (3.02$\pm$0.46)$\times10^{-2}$~counts/keV/kg/yr~(ckky) for single-hit events averaged for all six detectors.
+The total background level in the ROI, from both internal and surface contaminations, is found to be (3.18$\pm$0.46)$\times10^{-2}$~ckky.
+The background levels averaged for the five detectors, excluding C2 are estimated to be (1.95$\pm$0.17)$\times10^{-2}$~ckky and (2.22$\pm$0.13)$\times10^{-4}$~ckky in the ROI for the surface and internal contributions, respectively.
+The background level estimated for the surface contamination is higher than that of the AMoRE-II goal.
+Thus, a series of R\&D efforts with different surface conditions are being undertaken to avoid contributions from surface contamination.